cylc/cylc-doc/src/tutorial/runtime/configuration-consolidation/families.rst

 .. practical::

    .. rubric:: In this practical we will consolidate the configuration of the
-      :ref:`weather-forecasting suite <tutorial-cylc-runtime-forecasting-suite>`
+      :ref:`weather-forecasting workflow <tutorial-cylc-runtime-forecasting-workflow>`
       from the previous section.

    1. **Create A New Workflow.**

-      To make a new copy of the forecasting suite run the following commands:
+      To make a new copy of the forecasting workflow run the following commands:

       .. code-block:: bash